DiffSharp/DiffSharp/README.md

 ## Using the CI nuget pacakge feed

-A nuget package feed is available from https://ci.appveyor.com/nuget/diffsharp
+A nuget package feed of development versions is available from https://ci.appveyor.com/nuget/diffsharp.

 ## Using local TorchSharp packages